 Over the years, WordPress core has become very secure and stable, but unfortunately, a typical WordPress site is not limited to just using WordPress core software.
 It also has plugins and themes installed either through the WordPress repository or somewhere else.
 Any of those third-party solutions can contain malicious scripts, or a vulnerability, that serves as a backdoor to your website.

 WordPress sites are, because of their popularity, constantly probed for opportunities to hack any site by bad bots.
 This happens 24/7, and your site doesn’t have to be a very large site to see these kinds of bad bots constantly looking for ways into your site.

 Let’s dive in at what specific elements make your WordPress site vulnerable to cyber attacks.

 Outdated WordPress Installation

-Every new release of WordPress core includes improved security fixes, but you will be surprised to know that only 35.9% of the WordPress sites are running on the latest WordPress 5.7 version.
+Every new release of WordPress core includes improved security fixes, but you will be surprised to know that only 35.9% of WordPress sites are running on the latest WordPress 5.7 version.

 Outdated WordPress installations lack security patches, data validation, and code sanitization.
 Because the vulnerabilities present in outdated WordPress versions are being published publicly, hackers easily find their way to your site to exploit it.